laminlabs/lamin-blog/docs/1000genomes.md

 Note that while the full high-coverage expanded cohort of the 1000 Genomes Project contains 3,202 individuals, the DRAGEN `hg38` reanalysis we pulled from contains exactly 3,201 files.
 This is because one sample (NA18498) from the original Phase 3 release was excluded during the re-alignment to the GRCh38 reference genome, a common occurrence in genomics due to relatedness discoveries or quality control thresholds.

 **Dataset 2 ([lineage](https://lamin.ai/laminlabs/1000genomes/collection/hVu9puwdRGskm1I6)):** The Phase 3 release of the 1000 Genomes Project is one of the most comprehensive dataset from the original project, comprising whole-genome and exome sequencing data from 2,504 individuals across 26 populations spanning 5 continental populations (AFR, AMR, EAS, EUR, SAS).
 Variant calls are provided as VCF files, split per chromosome, with the standard naming convention.
-Each field in the filename encodes one step of the pipeline, in order — `ALL` (cohort) → `chr<N>` (which chromosome the file covers) → `phase3` (release/call-set version) → `shapeit2_mvncall_integrated` (methods used, in the order applied: `MVNCall` integrates calls, then `SHAPEIT2` phases them) → `20130502` (release date, YYYYMMDD)."
+Each field in the filename encodes one step of the pipeline, in order — `ALL` (cohort) → `chr<N>` (which chromosome the file covers) → `phase3` (release/call-set version) → `shapeit2_mvncall_integrated` (methods used, in the order applied: `MVNCall` integrates calls, then `SHAPEIT2` phases them) → `20130502` (release date, YYYYMMDD).

 ### Query timings